 Choose a Reliable Domain Extension

-It’s wise to stick with established domain extensions as they look credible and trustworthy.
+When figuring out how to start your own website, it’s wise to stick with established domain extensions as they look credible and trustworthy.
 Most smart keyboards have a “.com” key which makes typing the URL easier.
 Moreover, many users automatically type “.com” in the address bar when they don’t know a website’s complete URL.

-For instance, if your website’s name is “greg.pizza,” people might type “greg.pizza.com” since they might not be familiar with “.pizza” domain extension.
+For instance, if your website’s name is “greg.pizza,” people might type “greg.pizza.com” since they might not be familiar with the “.pizza” domain extension.
 They will encounter a 404 error and might abandon the search altogether.

 Include Keywords in Your Domain Name